 Know the Rules and Regulations

 This is a HUGE one, if I had a dollar for every time someone hurt their chances of winning because they didn’t know a certain rule-set I would be loaded.
-The rules of Brazilian Jiu Jitsu competitions are actually quite complex and vary greatly between the various governing bodies and events.
+The rules of Brazilian Jiu Jitsu competitions are actually quite complex and vary greatly between the various governing bodies and events (learn more about the major BJJ organizations and tournaments).
 It’s up to you and only you to make sure you know them to your best ability.
 Not only will this ensure that you’re not disqualified for certain things like not making weight or illegal moves, but it will also allow you to use them to your advantage!

 This also goes for the certain rash guards or gi’s that are acceptable to wear.
 The IBJJF have many rules and regulations when it comes to the gear you wear.
 I would also bring a mouthguard and something to warm up in such as a sweatshirt and sweatpants so that you can develop a good sweat before stepping on the mat.